openshift/local-storage-operator/docs/deploy-with-olm.md

 ### Create and Subscribe to the local-storage Catalog

-By default the local-storage-operator assumes the `local-storage` namespace for its resources.
-If you're not modifying the example manifests, be sure to create the `local-storage` project or namespace:
+By default the local-storage-operator assumes the `local-storage` namespace for its resources and it is automatically created while installing the operator using this method.

-`oc new-project local-storage` or `kubectl create ns local-storage`
+Run
 `oc apply -f https://raw.githubusercontent.com/openshift/local-storage-operator/master/examples/olm/catalog-create-subscribe.yaml`
 For Kubernetes substitute `oc` with `kubectl`